oTeun/sniping-introduction/README.md

 Tutorial on how to use a VPS to setup a sniper is usually included on the sniper page.
 You should also watch this video: https://youtu.be/-y2ucB6FYq8

 ## How to find upcoming names
+> More will be added to this part soon

 The best way to find upcoming names is using [namemc](https://namemc.com "namemc").
 Click on "names" at the top of your screen, and sort by whatever you are looking for.
 The more views these names have, the more people will be going for them.

 ## Community servers
-> I sorted these servers by the popularity I have noticed.
+> A list of servers to interact with the sniping community.
+I sorted these servers by the popularity I have noticed.

 MCsniperPY: https://discord.gg/MpxCuwQpR6
 Dismal: https://discord.gg/dDB2f3FKYH